Solicitor Raymundo Larraín Nesbitt explains which property taxes non-residents face on buying property in Spain (Non-Resident Taxes in Spain).

 I review below six taxes.
 Before anyone frets, in truth most non-residents on buying property in Spain will only be liable for the first three on an annual basis:

-I. Non-Resident Income Tax (regardless of whether you let your property out or not)
+I. Non-Resident Income Tax (applies once a year regardless on whether you let your property out or not)

 II.
 IBI tax.

 However, for completion’s sake, I have added a further three:

 IV.
 Wealth Tax: this will be paid by a small minority of people.